kentico-ericd/xperience-manager/README.md

 ### Updating a project version

-Currently, there is a bug with updating the project's database version, so the tool only updates the NuGet packages and builds the project.
-However, the database update command is provided in the UI for easy copy-pasting.

 1. (optional) Select a profile with the [`profile`](#managing-profiles) command
 1. Run the `update` command from the directory containing the [configuration file](#configuration-file), which will begin the update wizard: